Lukowalski97/Sensing-coverage/README.md

 * Observations consist of:
   * global information:
     * part of covered area (0-1.0)
     * sum of all frequencies,
-    * jitter which is calculated as standard deviation from average gaps between frequencies which could occur if we made up to *jitter_time_max* time units of measurements for each sensor combined
   * For each sensor also local observations are returned:
     * part of covered area by sensor itself (0-1.0)
     * part of area covered by other sensors within *operational_range*